jpmckinney/image-proxy/README.md

     convert in.jpg -thumbnail 100x100^> -gravity center -extent 100x100 out.jpg

 The `Cache-Control` header sets a `max-age` of one year.

+## Features

+Image proxy:

+* Supports HTTP and HTTPS
+* Follows 301 and 302 redirects
+* Sets a maximum timeout for the remote server, through a `DELAY` environment variable (default `5000`)
+* Handles complex MIME types like `image/jpeg; charset=utf-8`
+* Optional whitelisting using regular expressions, through a `WHITELIST` environment variable

+Image manipulation:

+* Accepts a custom width and height, up to a maximum extent
+* Resizes, centers and crops the image

+HTTP server:

+* No query string parameters (preferred by CloudFront)
+* Adds a Cache-Control header

+If you need more features, see [node-imageable](https://github.com/sdepold/node-imageable) and [node-imageable-server](https://github.com/dawanda/node-imageable-server).

 ## Deployment